cwhitehouse/vivere.docs/src/getting-started/introduction.md

 </html>
 ```

 That attribute that starts with `v-` is called a `directive`.
-Directives tell vivere to take a specific action when the element is being parsed.
-This particular directive, `v-component` tells vivere to create a new component, attached to that `div` element.
+Directives tell Vivere to take a specific action when the element is being parsed.
+This particular directive, `v-component` tells Vivere to create a new component, attached to that `div` element.

 #### Data

 Let's say we want our website to have an interactive counter for our guests to play with.
 To do that, we're going to want to track a data property on our component called `count`.
-We can use another directive to tell our vivere component that we want to track a property, and initialize it to 0.
+We can use another directive to tell our Vivere component that we want to track a property, and initialize it to 0.

 ```html
 <html>